The Culture, Media and Sport Committee issues a call for evidence on the Protection of Intellectual Property Rights Online.

 The Committee will consider the new framework for the protection of intellectual property rights online that is being established under the Digital Economy Act, and the extent to which it is a reasonable and sufficient response to the challenges facing creative industries and individuals in digital markets.
 Issues the Committee will be considering include:

 The implementation, practicality and likely effectiveness of the relevant measures contained in the Digital Economy Act.
-In particular:

 - Whether the new framework has captured the right balance between supporting creative work online and the rights of subscribers and ISPs.